Level Up Your Landmine Workout: 17 Different Ways to Use a Landmine Attachment

 A landmine allows you to use the barbell in different ways.
 The most common use of a landmine is for overhead presses, but you can hit your body head to toe in so many creative ways with this bad boy.

-- T-bar rows (You can put a Triangle Row around the end of your bar, if you don’t like holding the barbell)
+• T-bar rows: You can put a Triangle Row around the end of your bar, if you don’t like holding the barbell directly.

 Elevate Your Landmine Workouts with a Handle

-Adding a landmine handle to your barbell can allowing you to perform a variety of landmine exercises with enhanced grip, control, and comfort.
+Adding a landmine handle to your barbell can allow you to perform a variety of landmine exercises with enhanced grip, control, and comfort.

 Whether you're focusing on core strength, building explosive power, or diversifying your upper-body routine, a landmine handle attachment is a game-changer.